Seabagel/Win10-Get-Spotlight-Wallpaper/README.md

 ## Instructions:
 ### Command Line (.cmd)
 ### CAUTION!
 Edit the `.cmd` file and change `<YOUR_USERNAME>` to your current user, otherwise it will change everything in this directory into a .png file
-- Double click `RenameCopyMoveBatch.cmd`
+- Double click `GetSpotlightWallpapers.cmd`
 ### Powershell (.ps1)
-- Double click `RenameCopyMoveBatch.ps1`
+- Double click `GetSpotlightWallpapers.ps1`